 Distance 2.0 mi round trip

 7.2 mi round trip

+We did part of this hike with my 9 year old but we did the complete hike with my 11 year old.
+Just take your time and bring plenty of water and proper gear like good shoes for hikes.
 The beginning of the hike to Vernal fall is level but quickly starts getting steep.
 The distance to Vernal Falls is not that bad.
 The altitude gain of this path is from 120m to 600m.
 I recommend that you bring walking sticks and water, at least 2 bottle per person is recommended.

 During spring and summer it can be crowded, narrow and slippery.
 We did it with our 9 year old and 12 year old.
 It’s definitely an effort, so take your time and don’t forget those hiking sticks!